Multi-Iteration Stochastic Optimizers: Multi-iteration stochastic optimizers

-First, let the gradient sampling cost and the total \texttt{MICE} work be defined as in the following Remark. \begin{rmk}[\texttt{MICE} gradient sampling cost and work] The number of gradient evaluations is $1$ for $\Delta_{\ell, k, \alpha}$ when $\ell=\min{\cl{L}_k}$ and $2$ otherwise.
+First, let the gradient sampling cost and the total \texttt{MICE} work be defined as follows.
+The number of gradient evaluations is $1$ for $\Delta_{\ell, k, \alpha}$ when $\ell=\min\{\cl{L}_k\}$ and $2$ otherwise.
 For this reason, we define the auxiliary index function

 and define the gradient sampling cost in number of gradient evaluations as